lexahl/Personal-Website/content/about/index.md

 draft: false
 ---

-My name is Alexandria Ahluwalia and I am in my 6th year as an undergraduate Mathematics and German student, currently finishing my degree online and collaborating in the Gender+ Collective at the Office for Regional and International Community Engagement at [UBC](https://www.ubc.ca/).
+My name is Alexandria Ahluwalia and I recently completed my undergrad in at UBC (B.Sc Mathematics, German).
+Currently I am collaborating with the multidisciplinary Collective for Gender+ in Research to develop accessible and intersectional guides to help organizations incorporate data justice principles in community-based data projects.
+In this project we are working to determine and challenge systemic barriers that are present in research narratives and data collection, including issues around inaccessibility and unaccountability.

+***

 I love traveling, learning languages, making jewelry, and working (critically) with data.
 My past and current projects can be found [here](/projects), and I can be best reached by [email](mailto:lexahl@protonmail.com).